WorldVistA/VistA-FHIR-Data-Loader/README.md

 Fixing AMIE thingy
 Fixing IB ACTION TYPE file
 Setting up Outpatient Pharmacy 3
+Disabling Allergy Bulletins

  Updating Routine file......

  Updating KIDS files.....

  VISTA SYN DATA LOADER 0.2 Installed.
-               Aug 08, 2019@13:19:45
+               Aug 15, 2019@17:08:05

  No link to PACKAGE file

  NO Install Message sent

  Updating Routine file.....

  Updating KIDS files.......

  VISTA FHIR DATA LOADER VA VERSION 0.2 Installed.
-               Aug 08, 2019@13:19:45
+               Aug 15, 2019@17:08:05

  Not a production UCI

  NO Install Message sent
 ```

 # Usage
 To create new synthetic patients from Synthea, and load them into VistA, you
-need to perform the following steps: Create Synthetic Patients Using Synthea,
+need to perform the following steps (as described below): Create Synthetic
-(optionally) copy the files to where your VistA instance can reach them on the
+Patients Using Synthea, (optionally) copy the files to where your VistA
-file system, and then load them into VistA using the menu options from the
+instance can reach them on the file system, and then load them into VistA using
-top level menu SYNMENU (which is installed as part of the KIDS build).
+the menu options from the top level menu SYNMENU (which is installed as part of
+the KIDS build).

 ## Creating Synthetic Patients
 Open up your terminal/command line, and check that java and git are installed.